Gulgez2003/Library-Management/README.md

 - **5. Order a book by id:** Allows users to order books by entering their IDs.
 The total order value is calculated, and the user can complete the order by entering '0'.
 - **0. Break:** Exits the application.

+# LibraryService Class

+## Overview

+The `LibraryService` class is responsible for managing the collection of books in a library.
+It provides methods to add books, retrieve information about books, display all books, and remove books based on their ID.

 ## Methods

 ### 1. AddBook